pierreozoux/docker-training/exercises/compose/README.md

 # Network

-Create an isolated network, called backed,  and put the redis in it.
+Create an isolated network, called backend,  and put the redis in it.
 Create another isolated network called web.

 # Postgres